 Ever since portraiture become popular among the newly empowered merchant classes in Europe a few centuries ago, it has been common practice for portrait artists in the early stages of their career to paint non-commissioned portraits as examples of their ability.

-These are often intended to be striking and memorable, advertising the artist’s capabilities and hopefully achieving wide notice — putting the their creator’s services in demand.
+These are often intended to be striking and memorable, advertising the artist’s capabilities and hopefully achieving wide notice — putting their creator’s services in demand.

 John Singer Sargent was no exception, though his attempt to paint a dramatic and attention getting portrait of a beautiful American socialite resulted in a simultaneous artistic triumph and societal disaster.